How can you be damaged by people who don’t even know who you are?

 - First you must understand the damage that is being done.
 You have now set the law of attraction into motion attracting more negative thoughts.
 Remember what you think you become, so if you think negative thoughts you become negative and negative things are now being attracted to you.
 All I’m saying is you have sufficient motivation to change the way you are thinking.

 - The longer you wallow in your negative thoughts the greater the damage, so you need to start catching yourself as your thoughts go from positive to negative.
-Those are those moments when you say to yourself, I wish I hadn’t said that or reacted that way.
+These are the moments when you say to yourself, I wish I hadn’t said that or reacted that way.
 Recognize this is very good, because you are not only aware of the negative thought pattern, but you are putting yourself in the state of mind to change it.

 - Once you recognize you have negative thoughts pervading your mind then you need to do something immediately to limit the damage and turn things around.
 Tune into something that you love, which sometimes means removing yourself from the thing you are doing if possible.
 Here are few ways you can snap yourself out of the negative and tune yourself to the positive: